Dental fear: Vicarious

+Verbal threat

 This pathway can be seen as similar to the informative pathway, however it is more reliant on the emotion of fear elicited by "word of mouth" and is heavily modulated by the messenger.
 In essence the verbal threat pathway is the fear induced when an authority figure threatens an individual with a painful experience.
 In the case of dental fear, the painful and/or negative experiences linked to dental visits.
 Although at a glance, the verbal threat and informative pathway are similar, in odontophobia the two pathways differ in that the verbal threat pathway occurs when a "visit to the dentist" is literally used as a form of punishment for bad behaviour.
 This does not occur in the informative pathway.